 How did you decide to place your faith in Christ? (include a presentation of the Gospel message)

 What is your life like after Christ?
-How He has been transforming you in certain areas of your life?
+How has He been transforming you in certain areas of your life?

 Our call to being a disciple starts with our personal relationship with Christ, which is founded in prayer and spending time in His Word.
 Our heart is to be consistent in these, that we would grow not only in our knowledge of God, but also in our affection for Him.